List of resident commissioners and governors of the Solomon Islands

 This is a list of the resident commissioners of the British Solomon Islands protectorate (1893–1975) and the dependent Solomon Islands (1975–1978).
+Following independence in 1978 the office of Governor of the Solomon Islands ceased, the country name changed to just Solomon Islands, and the holder of the office of Governor-General of Solomon Islands became the head of state as the monarch's representative.

 Resident commissioners of the Solomon Islands Protectorate (1896–1953)

-The resident commissioners were subordinate to the High Commissioner for the Western Pacific, the executive officer of the British Western Pacific Territories (BWPT) who was, until 3 July 1952, the Governor of Fiji.
+The resident commissioners were subordinate to the High Commissioner for the Western Pacific, a position held by the Governor of Fiji until 3 July 1952.